 - &qt (Queue Time), if some holdups in sending MP requests are possible on your service's side, we recommend specifying the holdup time in this parameter.
 For example: &qt=560.

 - Unlike Google Analytics where PII data collection is prohibited, OWOX BI can collect users' phone number data and send it to Google BigQuery.
 The phone number must be represented using the international public telecommunication numbering plan E.164.
 The phone number's URL must be encoded for the correct data transfer via the HTTP protocol.
 For example: &tel=%2B12015550111

-As the result, an OWOX BI hit mus contain more parameters than a Google Analytics hit.
+As a result, an OWOX BI hit must contain more parameters than a Google Analytics hit.

 A call-tracking service sends requests — in addition to the existing Google Analytics requests — to an OWOX BI access point:

 Where [name] is the name of your call-tracking service.
 And 'UA-XXXXX-X' is a Google Analytics Web Property ID with which the user wants to integrate the call tracking data.
 The user will need to specify it while setting up an integration.